malhotra5/Manim-Tutorial/README.md

 The section for showing the animaton displays the shapes, as specified in the code.
 Let's look at the what the code offers.

-**SHAPES:** The shapes defined in manim are known as mobjects.
+**Shapes:** The shapes defined in manim are known as mobjects.
 Manim has this classification for objects other than shapes.
 Keep reading for the formal definition of a mobject.
 * Square
 * Circle
 * Rectangle